 Why do you need information about income if this is a survey about spending?

 We collect income information to help us study how households at various income levels spend differently.
 For instance, the cost of essentials such as food, shelter, and clothing is a concern for everyone but for some low-income families, slight changes in income could affect their ability to pay rent or buy food.
 The income information helps identify the needs of different types of households.

 Where does Statistics Canada get my tax data?

 Statistics Canada will get your tax information from the Canada Revenue Agency.
 Your tax information will only be used for statistical and research purposes.

 How will Statistics Canada access my income tax information?

-We will use information you have provided us, such as your name, address, date of birth, marital status, sex and postal code, to find your tax records on various Canada Revenue Agency files.
+We will use information you have provided us, such as your name, address, date of birth, marital status, gender and postal code, to find your tax records on various Canada Revenue Agency files.